-- Class I is comprised of Erez Chimovits and Cheryl L. Cohen, each with a term ending at the 2021 annual meeting of stockholders; - · Class II is comprised of Keith A. Katkin and John S. McBride, each with a term ending at this annual meeting of stockholders; and - Class III is comprised of Gregory J. Flesher and Gary A. Lyons, each with a term ending at the 2020 annual meeting of stockholders.
+- Class I is comprised of Erez Chimovits and Cheryl L. Cohen, each with a term ending at the 2021 annual meeting of stockholders; - · Class II is comprised of Keith A. Katkin and John S. McBride, each with a term ending at the 2022 meeting of stockholders; and - Class III is comprised of Gregory J. Flesher and Gary A. Lyons, each with a term ending at this annual meeting of stockholders.

 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring.
-Our board of directors, on the recommendation of our nominating and corporate governance committee, has nominated Keith A. Katkin and John S. McBride for election as Class II directors, each with a term ending at the 2022 annual meeting of stockholders.
-Mr. McBride has been a member of our board of directors since May 2017.
-Mr. Katkin has served as Chair of our board of directors since May 2017 and currently serves as a member of our audit committee and nominating and corporate governance committee.
+Our board of directors, on the recommendation of our nominating and corporate governance committee, has nominated Gregory J. Flesher and Gary A. Lyons for election as Class III directors, each with a term ending at the 2023 annual meeting of stockholders.
+Mr. Flesher currently serves as our Chief Executive Officer.
+Mr. Lyons has been a member of our board of directors since May 2017 and currently serves as a member of our audit committee and compensation committee.

-Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of each of the Class II nominees identified above to a three-year term ending at the 2022 annual meeting of stockholders, each such nominee to hold office until his successor has been duly elected and qualified.
+Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of each of the Class III nominees identified above to a three-year term ending at the 2023 annual meeting of stockholders, each such nominee to hold office until his successor has been duly elected and qualified.
 Each of the nominees has indicated a willingness to continue to serve as director, if elected.
 In the event that any nominee should be unable to serve, discretionary authority is reserved for the named proxy holders to vote for a substitute, or to reduce the number of directors to be elected, or both.
 We do not expect that any of the nominees will be unable to serve if elected.